Alert: You can quickly leave this website by clicking the escape button below.

 A note from Executive Director, Paige Piper:

-BraveBe Child Advocacy Center employs a dedicated team of professionals committed to making a difference for child victims of abuse and their families.
+BraveBe Child Advocacy Center employs a dedicated team of professionals committed to making a difference for child survivors of abuse and their families.
 Employment here is challenging and rewarding.

 BraveBe Child Advocacy Center is fortunate to partner with numerous agencies in our community, including law enforcement, Nebraska Health and Human Services, county attorneys, and mental health services.
 Through our collaborative efforts we seek to improve outcomes for child victims, understanding that each Center serves as an important piece of the larger puzzle.